emese-meder/Problem5_MaerskJavaTasks/README.md

 # Problem 5 - Armstrong Numbers

 * Number Five of the six java coding challenges for beginners by Maersk for Sparta Global Academy.

+A number is called an Armstrong number if it is equal to the cube of its every digit.
+For example, 153 is an Armstrong number because of 153= 1+ 125+27, which is equal to 1^3+5^3+3^3.
+You need to write a program to check if the given number is Armstrong number or not.

+Please write the unit tests for your solution using any of the unit testing framework.

 ## Instructions to build and run the code

     1. Open the project in Intellij